Homemade Meatballs in Jalapeno Cream Sauce

 To make Sauce:

-- In a different skillet, heat 2-3 tablespoons oil, add diced onion and sauté until light golden in color.
+In a different skillet, heat 2-3 tablespoons oil, add diced onion and sauté until light golden in color.
 Add the carrots & jalapenos.
 Sauté for 3-4 minutes more.
-Remove any excess oil with a spoon and discard.
-Add the milk and cream to the sautéed vegetables.
+Remove any excess oil with a spoon and discard it.
+Add 2 cups milk and 2 cups cream to the sautéed vegetables.
 Add salt & pepper.
 Simmer on low heat to reduce, about 5 minutes.

 - Add the browned meatballs and simmer together for another 5 minutes (this reduces the cream and thickens it).